sunnyyehuda/harris_corner_detector/README.md

 # Walk through
-there is an image from google, just for the example. you can set the treshold in the if statement on the code, and choose the color of the corners marked.
+there is an image from google, just for the example. you can set the threshold in the if statement on the code, and choose the color of the corners marked.